jerickilano/ReactPractice/PropsAndState/IntroducingProps/Notes.md

 2. Defined within a component, can take initial values from props
 3. Are mutated within a component in response to user events
 4. Every component can change its own private state, not the state of its children

+### Working with Props
+- Props are immutable: The props passed to a component cannot be updated or changed
+-